All Products

 AND posted_at >= '2012-01-01' AND posted_at < '2012-01-31';

-The IN operator can be specified only for the last column of the partition key and the last column of the primary key.
-You can also use tuple notation to combine clustering columns.
-The following sample code provides an example:
+Additionally, the IN relation is allowed only on the last column of the partition key and the last column of the primary key.
+You can also use tuple notation to group clustering columns.
+For example:

 SELECT * FROM posts